1adrianb/face-alignment/README.md

 ## How does it work?

 While here the work is presented as a black-box, if you want to know more about the intrisecs of the method please check the original paper either on arxiv or my [webpage](https://www.adrianbulat.com).

+## Contributions

+All contributions are welcomed.
+If you encounter any issue (including examples of images where it fails) feel free to open an issue.

 ## Citation